 But is this ingredient actually proven to fix damaged hair or is this just a marketing claim?
 Does Olaplex have any other research-backed ingredients to justify its high price?
-Does it have any harmful additive ingredients?
+Does the brand use any questionable additive ingredients?
 And how do real Olaplex users rate and describe the effects on their hair?

 This compound works in theory by repairing the disulfide bridges of keratin, which is the protein that composes most of the structure of our hair.

-Olaplex’s best-selling product is called No.3 and is a “Hair Perfector.”
-It’s a liquid treatment meant to be applied to hair prior to shampoo, and left on for 10 minutes or more.
+This is a liquid treatment meant to be applied to hair prior to shampoo, and left for 10 minutes or more.